-Center For Fair Housing logo
+Center for Fair Housing logo

-Center For Fair Housing
+Center for Fair Housing in Mobile, AL

 Non-profit fair housing organization providing free advocacy, enforcement, housing counseling, and discrimination investigations in South Alabama since 2002.

-Center For Fair Housing Review
+Center for Fair Housing Review

 The Center for Fair Housing is a private, non-profit community resource based in Mobile, Alabama that has operated for 20 years with a mission to eliminate housing discrimination and promote housing choice.
 The organization is dedicated to serving communities affected by unfair housing practices and works to ensure equal opportunity regardless of protected class status.
-Founded with HUD support (FHIP Grant), the organization provides comprehensive fair housing services to South Alabama residents at no cost.
+Founded with HUD support (FHIP Grant), the organization provides comprehensive fair housing services to South Alabama residents with no listed cost.

-The Center for Fair Housing offers multiple free services including housing discrimination enforcement and investigation, mystery shopping investigations to identify discriminatory practices, outreach and education programs for the general public, specialized protections and services for persons with disabilities, housing counseling to guide individuals through homeownership steps, and volunteer opportunities for community members.
+The Center for Fair Housing offers multiple free services including housing discrimination enforcement and investigation, mystery shopping investigations to identify discriminatory practices, outreach and education programs for the general public, listed protections and services for persons with disabilities, housing counseling to guide individuals through homeownership steps, and volunteer opportunities for community members.
 They accept discrimination complaints via dedicated email (complaints@sacfh.com) and provide phone-based support during business hours.
 Their approach combines direct consumer advocacy with institutional compliance work targeting landlords, banks, and other housing-related organizations.

 What distinguishes this organization is their focus on investigative enforcement and mystery shopping as tools to uncover systemic discrimination, combined with education and disability-specific protections.
 They operate with both individual complaint resolution and broader community education mandates.
 The organization explicitly names protected classes under fair housing law (race, color, national origin, religion, sex, disability, familial status, military status, and sexual orientation) and frames their work as fighting for affected individuals.